 A combustible surface is anything that can burn (i.e. plaster, wall paper, wood, fabrics etc.) These surfaces are not limited to those that are visible and also include materials that are behind non-combustible materials.
 If you are not sure of the combustible nature of a material, consult your local fire officials.

 HEARTH REQUIREMENTS

-The floor protector must consist of 9mm thick cement fibre sheet which has a thermal resistance of 0.1m2 K/W, per 9mm thickness or equivalent.
-Scandia have a complete range of suitable ready to install hearth pads for straight wall and corner installations.
+The floor protector must consist of a thick cellulose cement fibre sheet which has a thermal resistance of 0.008m2 K/W, per 4mm thickness or equivalent.